quixio/quix-docs/docs/deploy/ports.md

 # Configuring network ports

 It is possible to configure the network ports of services running in Quix projects, in order to expose service ports to other services running in the same Quix environment.
-For example, if a service by default uses port 80, and you want the service to be accessible internally running on port 8080, you can configure the deployed service accordingly.

 In the `quix.yaml` you add configuration in the `deployments` section: